machinelearnjs/libsvm-ts/README.md

 the number of samples provided as input.
 **Throws**:

-- if SVM instance was instantiated from SVM.load.
+- if SVM instance was instantiated from SVM.loadWASM() or SVM.loadASK().

 | Param | Type | Description |